zaschiff/TheCompleteJavaScripCourse2020/README.md

 ## Section 6 - Budgety

 This section covers the budget appt hat tries to tie together all the concepts taught thus far into a single application.
 This application has advanced dom manipulation, advanced privitization amongs it's methods and variables to create a well flushed application.

+## Section 7 - ES6

+This sections covers new features that were intriduced into JavaScript version ES6.
+This version si not supported in older browsers but is supported in many modern ones.
+This new syntax gives greater contorl and privitization with in the code to make it easier for the developer to work on creating their own stylized code.
+There is one coding challenge designed to utilize the stronger, newer syntax of ES6.